 Firstly, ensure that you’ve enabled motion blur in your renderer.
 Secondly, if you are rendering your particles in “Trimesh” mode and the number of particles in your flow changes over time, that means the topology of the resulting trimesh will also change, which prevents motion blur from being calculated (because default motion blur calculations require vertex counts to remain the same between frames).

-However, if you are rendering particles as VRay instances using VRay, motion blur is calculated on a per-particle basis, so you will still get proper motion blur even if your particle count changes over time.
+However, if you are rendering particles as instances with a compatible renderer (VRay, Redshift, etc), motion blur is calculated on a per-particle basis, so you will still get proper motion blur even if your particle count changes over time.